-A member may give the chief executive a notice of motion for the revocation or alteration of all or part of a previous resolution of the community board.
+A member may give the chief executive a notice of motion for the revocation or alteration of all or part of a previous resolution of the council, subordinate body, local or community board.
 The notice must set out:

-- (a) the resolution or part of the resolution which the member proposes to revoke or alter; - (b) the meeting date when the resolution was passed; - (c) the motion, if any, which the member proposes to replace it with; and - (d) sufficient information to satisfy the decision-making provisions of sections 77-82 of the LGA 2002.
+- the resolution or part of the resolution which the member proposes to revoke or alter; - (b) the meeting date when the resolution was passed; - (c) the motion, if any, which the member proposes to replace it with; and - (d) sufficient information to satisfy the decision-making provisions of sections 77-82 of the LGA 2002.